Developing GaN transistors and high-power amplifiers for millimeter wave satellite communications

 Communication satellites and flying antenna platforms can contribute to the comprehensive and resilient operation of global mobile networks of the fifth and sixth generation (5G, 6G).
 However, as large parts of the millimeter wave (mmW) frequency spectrum must be reallocated for this purpose, more powerful radio frequency technologies are required for satellite communication in the Ka- (27–31 GHz), Q- (37.5–42.5 GHz) and W-band (71–76 GHz).

-These frequency bands offer greater power efficiency for mobile satellite internet (SatCom on the Move, SOTM) as well as feeder links and inter-satellite links (ISLs).
-In order to develop the necessary technology, the project Magellan—High Efficiency mm-Wave GaN Transistor High Power Amplifier for GEO and LEO Active Antenna Application—was launched in 2024.
+These offer greater power efficiency for mobile satellite internet (SatCom on the Move, SOTM) as well as feeder links and inter-satellite links (ISLs).
+In order to develop the necessary technology, the Magellan—High Efficiency mm-Wave GaN Transistor High Power Amplifier for GEO and LEO Active Antenna Application—was launched in 2024.

 In Magellan, the Fraunhofer Institute for Applied Solid State Physics IAF is working on behalf of the European Space Agency (ESA) to develop high-electron mobility transistors (HEMTs) and amplifier circuits for highly efficient satellite communication based on the wide-bandgap compound semiconductor gallium nitride (GaN).